vacary/siconos-tutorials/.sandbox/czm/README.md

 + Initialization of the Interaction through Bullet
   + we need to be careful on the initilization of beta if bullet creates new contact afterwards.
-  + computation of surfaces when we deal with convexhull and mesh
+  + computation of surfaces when we deal with convexhull and mesh Do we need to deal with pairs of facet and to set by ourself the contact points?

 + output cohesion forces in hdf5?
   + how to do that?